 3. Do I Need to Take Someone With Me to the Doctor’s Appointments?

 It is always a great idea to take along your partner or husband for the first consultation with the doctor.
 Make a list of the questions and doubts you may have about the check-up after mutually discussing the same.
-There are many advantages of jointly visiting the doctor for the check-up.
+There are many advantages to jointly visiting the doctor for the check-up.
 The doctor will make suggestions for changes in your current lifestyle and diet amongst other things.
 He will also list out the precautions to be taken and the tests you both will have to undergo.

-If your partner is present for the appointment, he will realize how important it is for you to eat well, reduce stress and take rest.
+If your partner is present for the appointment, he will realise how important it is for you to eat well, reduce stress and take rest.
 Visiting the doctor together helps your husband to feel more involved with the pregnancy, and this will bring you closer as a couple.
 It is also easy to recall the doctor’s instructions when both are present for the doctor’s appointment.

 While visiting your gynaecologist for a preconception health screening, you should remember that he or she will be pressed for time.
 This means that you will have to make most of the time you spend with the doctor, as the average consultation time does not exceed beyond 15-20 minutes with a busy doctor.
-Here’s how you can maximize the check-up:
+Here’s how you can maximise the check-up: